muzammilbehzad/FaceLandmarks/README.md

 # FaceLandmarks

-This repo is for real-time face and landmark detection.
-It can also be used on other images and videos.
+This repo is mainly for real-time face and landmark detection.
+However, It can equally be used for other images and videos in general.